devedse/DeveMultiCompressor/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/c40u7g3kwhol8uk7?svg=true)](https://ci.appveyor.com/project/devedse/devemulticompressor)

-## Arguments
+## Arguments and usage

-The tool should be ran with the following arguments:
+The tool should be used with the following arguments:

 --decompress
 > If this is set, the program will try to decompress the file instead of compressing it.